Bhuribhat/Online-Job-Fair-Registration/README.md

 # Online Job Fair Registration

-### Developers
+> ### Developers
+>

-- 6770259621 Pachara Boonsarngsuk
+> - 6770259621 Pachara Boonsarngsuk
-- 6772077021 Bhuribhat Ratanasanguanvongs
+> - 6772077021 Bhuribhat Ratanasanguanvongs

 ### Non-Functional Requirements

 - Security:
-    - The system shall authenticate users using usernamepassword.
+    - The system shall authenticate users using username password.
     - The system shall be able to keep user’s transactions confidential.
 - Performance:
     - The system shall response to a request in 3 seconds.